-David Ryan BA, MEd, Assistant Head (Pastoral), began his teaching career at Queen Elizabeth’s School after leaving Warwick University in 1997 and has been here ever since.
+David Ryan BA, MEd, Deputy Head (Pastoral), began his teaching career at Queen Elizabeth’s School after leaving Warwick University in 1997 and has been here ever since.

 In fact, his memories of QE go back to the late 1980s, when he would come to Queen’s Road to play rugby for his alma mater, The Campion School in Essex, where he was School Captain in Year 13.
 He played at the QE Sevens tournament while in Year 9, but says it was the regular fixtures that stuck in his mind as “the hardest game of the season”.

 Mr Ryan took a year out before university, playing rugby in Canada and then working in Normandy for six months to improve his French.

 At Warwick, he took a BA in English and American Literature and then his Postgraduate Certificate of Education.
 He was General Secretary of the Students’ Union for a year and also a resident tutor.